samsquire/ideas4/README.md

 My personal files inevitably leads to lots of small files which take forever to copy and are transferred very slowly by my hardware when copied.
 I propose a personal file manager which handles archiving for our files by letting us "log into" our files by unpacking them to fast media and lets us "repack" the files back up when we logout of the file manager.

+It should be extracted on desktop environment login and repacked asychronously in the background.
+Then you can copy the file to your NAS or cloud backup solution.

 # 2. Idea management software

 Society is composed of ideas, let's let everyone track the ideas they like.